Wizards withstand Walker's big night, beat Knicks 124-117 - WHIZ News

+NEW YORK (AP) — Washington’s Kyle Kuzma had Kemba Walker’s recent stellar numbers in the back of his mind and wondered why the New York guard had been buried at the end of the bench for nearly three weeks.

-NEW YORK (AP) — The Washington Wizards withstood a 44-point effort from Kemba Walker and a fourth-quarter rally from the Knicks, beating New York 124-117 on Thursday night.
+Walker showed off Thursday night, scoring 44 points.
+But the Wizards withstood both his hot hand and a fourth-quarter rally by the Knicks to beat New York 124-117.

-The Knicks had pulled within two points with 2:40 left in the game, but Kyle Kuzma had consecutive 3-pointers to give Washington an insurmountable lead.
+The Knicks had pulled within two points with 2:40 left in the game, then Kuzma made consecutive 3-pointers to give Washington an insurmountable lead.

+“We just made big shots,” Kuzma said.
+“They did a good job of just keep fighting, whether it was Kemba obviously carrying them throughout the game. … We just did a good job of withstanding their punches and punching them back, as well as making timely, big shots.”

 Spencer Dinwiddie had 21 points and 12 assists to lead the Wizards, who were without All-Star guard Bradley Beal after he was placed on the league’s COVID-19 health and safety protocols list before the game.